apparena/docs/docs/api/080-projects.rst

     **Required data**

     name
-        (string) Name of the project
+        (string) The name of the project
     lang
-        (string) A language code_.
+        (string) The default language code_ of the version.
 Syntax: de_DE for Germany, de_AT for Austrian german, en_US for american english ...

         Used to set the default language of the initial project version.